tinhpv/LearnOrDie/GCD/README.md

 > - All blocks submitted AFTER the barrier will not start until the barrier has finished.

-⛔️ **Barriers do not work on global queues; they only affect private concurrent queues that you created** ⛔️
+⛔️ **Barriers do not work on global queues; they only affect private concurrent queues that you created** ⛔️ Why?
+> → Global queues are shared.
+You’re not the only one possibly availing yourself of these queues.
+Other subsystems in your app might be using them.
+The OS might, too.
+And barriers are a blocking operation, which could have serious impact if they started blocking unrelated systems.
+It seems exceeding prudent to me that GCD prevents one a bit of code in one subsystem from blocking all the other completely unrelated subsystems

 ```swift
 let isolation = DispatchQueue(label: "queue.isolation", attributes: .concurrent)